-As of December 31, 2020, the Company has received, or is entitled to receive, the following payments from Chiesi:
+As of December 31, 2021, the Company has received, or is entitled to receive, the following payments from Chiesi:

-- a.
-Upfront payments equal to \$50.0 million, in the aggregate. - b.
-Payments equal to \$45.0 million in consideration for development services performed. - Payments equal to approximately \$21.1 million in connection with the performance of extension studies.
+- 1. Upfront payments equal to \$50.0 million, in the aggregate. - 2.
+Payments equal to \$45.0 million in consideration for development services performed. - 3.
+Payments equal to approximately \$33.6 million in connection with the performance of extension studies. - 4.
+Payment equal to \$10.0 million in lieu of certain milestone payments.

-During 2019 and 2020, the Company recognized revenues of approximately \$4.5 million and \$3.5 million, respectively, related to a \$10.0 million future milestone payment.
+During 2019, 2020 and 2021, the Company recognized revenues of approximately \$4.5 million, \$3.5 million and \$0.6 million, respectively, related to the then \$10.0 million future milestone payment.
 The Company assessed the likelihood of achieving the milestone using the most likely amount method and evaluated for the constraint by including in the transaction price variable consideration to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
-Based on the Company's judgment, the milestone payment is expected to be received in the first half of 2021.
+The \$10.0 million payment was received in June 2021.

-- 3. On June 18, 2013, Protalix Ltd. entered into the Brazil Agreement with Fiocruz for BioManguinhos.
+- c.
+On June 18, 2013, Protalix Ltd. entered into the Brazil Agreement with Fiocruz for BioManguinhos.
 Fiocruz's purchases of BioManguinhos alfataliglicerase to date have been significantly below certain agreed upon purchase milestones and, accordingly, the Company has the right to terminate the Brazil Agreement.
 Notwithstanding, the Company is, at this time, continuing to supply BioManguinhos alfataliglicerase to Fiocruz under the Brazil Agreement, and patients continue to be treated with BioManguinhos alfataliglicerase in Brazil.
 Approximately 25% of adult Gaucher patients in Brazil are currently treated with BioManguinhos alfataliglicerase.
-The Company is discussing with Fiocruz potential actions that Fiocruz may take to comply with its purchase obligations and, based on such discussions, the Company will determine what it believes to be the course of action that is in the best interest of the Company. - 4.
+The Company is discussing with Fiocruz potential actions that Fiocruz may take to comply with its purchase obligations and, based on such discussions, the Company will determine what it believes to be the course of action that is in the best interest of the Company. - d.
 On March 16, 2020, the Company agreed to conduct a feasibility study with Kirin Holdings Company, Limited ("Kirin") to evaluate the production of a novel complex protein utilizing ProCellEx®, the Company's proprietary plant cell-based protein expression system.
-Kirin will bear the costs of conducting cell line engineering and protein expression studies on the target protein.
-In addition, the contract provides Kirin with an option to a future service for which the Company received a non-refundable payment in the amount of \$1.0 million.
-This amount is presented under "contract liabilities."
-The Company will recognize such amount as revenues when the aforementioned future services are performed or when the option expires.
+Under the agreement, Kirin was obligated to bear the costs of conducting cell line engineering and protein expression studies on the target protein.
+In addition, the contract provided Kirin with an option to a future service for which the Company received a non-refundable payment in the amount of \$1.0 million.
+During the year ended December 31, 2021, the Company completed its obligations under the agreement and the agreement expired, including the option to provide additional services.
+Following the expiration of the option, the Company recognized as revenue the \$1.0 million received in March 2020.